jacobp100/jacob-does-code/cv.md

 # Jacob Parker

+{:.lead}
+Senior frontend and mobile developer specialising in both **React** and **React Native**.
+Skilled in all things JavaScript and CSS, and experience in iOS devlopment, SwiftUI & Swift, and Objective-C.

 ## Skills

-{:.lead}
-Senior JavaScript developer specialising in React and React Native.
-Contributor to React Native, experienced with iOS devlopment, SwiftUI & Swift, and Objective C

 #### JavaScript